 It’s Mad Monday again!
 The first Monday of every month where I share with you a recipe that is very quick, but also is popular and a great family meal.

-If the family is hungry and you want a warm, tasty and filling meal on the table in less than 30 minutes then this will keep them happy and satisfied in no time.
+If the family is hungry and you want a warm, tasty and filling meal on the table in less than 30 minutes then this will have them happy and satisfied in no time.

 This is such a quick and easy recipe – I’m trying to perfect similar recipes that we can buy already made in jars.
 This one is getting pretty close to one of the commercial ones that was a family favourite of ours before I had a Thermomix.